La Trinitaria (Dominican Republic): Clashes with conservatives

+Duarte's proclamation to Presidency

+Decline

 The involvement of La Trinitaria is also seen in the early formation of the new republic.
 Yet for the most part the society's ideology, which was in sync with Duarte's, was not implemented, as Pedro Santana forcibly took the reins of the newly formed nation and exiled Duarte.
 As a result, Santana enacted re-colonization of the country by Spain, making it the only former colony of the Americas to do so.